Do Metal Roofs Attract Lightning? 5 Facts You Need to Know

 Importance of Lightning Protection Systems

-Key components of lightning protection systems include:
+Key parts of lightning protection systems include:

 Building Resilience with Metal Roofs